USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_Benchmark.md

   - Edit the script to specify the paths, modify the number of processors and batch queue commands
   - Fix VEGPARM.TBL, since Benchmark runs with PX LSM with NLCD40 Data

-**\* Users using PX Land Surface Model option with NLCD40 dataset are required to fix their VEGPARM.TBL before running WRF-CMAQ, due to a bug in the WRF released VEGPARM.TBL, please see the [WRF Repository](https://github.com/wrf-model/WRF/pull/1733) for more information on the bug.***
+**\* Users using PX Land Surface Model option with NLCD40 dataset are required to fix their VEGPARM.TBL before running WRF-CMAQ, due to a bug in the WRF released VEGPARM.TBL.
+Please see the [WRF Repository](https://github.com/wrf-model/WRF/pull/1733) for more information on the bug.***

    - For example, one option may include manually editing the existing VEGPARM.TBL (found in WRF-CMAQ Build Directory) with the fix seen on the [WRF Repository](https://github.com/wrf-model/WRF/pull/1733/files).